Sursum Corda (Washington, D.C.): Northwest One project

 Little actual redevelopment occurred, although most of the buildings were demolished.
 The Sursum Corda co-operative declined to participate in the redevelopment.
 But the owners of other structures, such as the Golden Rule complex (owned by Bible Way Temple, a nearby church) did.
 Temple Court Apartments was the largest housing complex in the area, with 520 units.
-But the Bush Companies, which owned Temple Court, wanted to out of the federal and city government-subsidized low-income housing plans and wanted to convert its units to market-rate housing.
+But the Bush Companies, which owned Temple Court, wanted to back out of the federal and city government-subsidized low-income housing plans and wanted to convert its units to market-rate housing.
 The District of Columbia exercised eminent domain over Temple Court, seizing it and ensuring it would not block the Northwest One plan.
 Demolition of the participating structures occurred in 2008, with residents dispersed to other public housing projects in the city.
 In 2009, the redeveloped Walker-Jones Education Campus and the Northwest One Neighborhood Library opened.
 But then redevelopment stopped.
 DCHA never assigned anyone to oversee the project, which left no one to push the developers to fulfill their agreement.
 DCHA itself was required to move from its headquarters at 1133 North Capitol Street NE to vacate and demolish its own headquarters to make way for the planned new housing, but the agency never did so.
 DCHA then lost the blueprints for the project, and only relocated them in June 2013.
 DCHA then discovered—after it had demolished the building—that the Temple Court Apartments were built with a mortgage insured by the United States Department of Housing and Urban Development.
 This $3.9 million insurance policy required that only subsidized housing could be built on the Temple Court land, but the Northwest One project envisioned market-rate, office, and retail use there.
 Mayor Adrian Fenty and Mayor Vincent C. Gray both pledged to resolve the issue, but never did.
 Only two of the many planned Northwest One buildings were constructed.
 One was the 2M Street Apartments at 2 M Street NE.
 Built with $16.8 million in DCHA funds, only 93 of its 314 units are subsidized for low-income residents.
 The other was the Severna Apartments, owned and built by Bible Way Temple.
 The $15.7 million building (constructed with $1.9 million in DCHA funds) opened in 2011.
 All of its units are for low-income residents.